wiardvanrij/thanos/docs/components/compact.md

 Because of the very specific nature of Compactor which is writing to object storage, potentially deleting sensitive data, and downloading GBs of data, by default we halt Compactor on certain data failures.
 This means that that Compactor does not crash on halt errors, but instead is kept running and does nothing with metric `thanos_compactor_halted` set to 1.

-Reason is that we don't want to retry compaction and all the computations if we know that, for example, there is already overlapped state in the object storage for some reason.
+The reason is that we don't want to retry compaction and all the computations if we know that, for example, there is already overlapped state in the object storage for some reason.

 Hidden flag `--no-debug.halt-on-error` controls this behavior.
 If set, on halt error Compactor exits.